-If a mistake is made when entering the points, press the clear button, (twin needle/clear button) to clear the point(s). and then re-enter point(s).
+Note: If a mistake is made when entering the points, press the Clear button, to clear the point(s).

-Once point A is entered, the screen will prompt you to enter in points B and C. Follow the same procedures for inputting points B and C.
+8. Once point A is entered, the PC screen and machine display will prompt you to enter in points B and C. Follow the same procedures for inputting points B and C.